 Auto-Completing Code and Paths

 Code completion is one of the essential features of the WebStorm editor.
 To show you completion suggestions, WebStorm goes through the project files with the source code and adds classes, methods, functions, and variables defined in them to a special internal index.
-Additional information from JSDoc comments, TypeScript type definitions, etc. can also significantly improve completion.
+Additional information from JSDoc comments, TypeScript type definitions, and so on can also significantly improve completion.

 This section covers various techniques of context-aware code completion that allow you to speed up your coding process.